Health Valley

-The Health Valley covers the Western Switzerland region, where the life sciences sector extends from Geneva to Bern, including the seven cantons of Bern, Fribourg, Geneva, Jura, Neuchâtel, Valais and Vaud.
-This cluster presents a critical mass of 1,000 companies, research centers and innovation support structures, representing today more than 25,000 employees.
-The Health Valley strives to animate the life sciences ecosystem of the region, by establishing thriving bridges between its ambassadors.
+The Health Valley covers the Western Switzerland region, where the life sciences sector extends from Geneva to Bern, including the seven cantons of Bern, Fribourg, Geneva, Jura, Neuchâtel, Valais, and Vaud.
+This cluster presents a critical mass of 1,000 companies, research centers, and innovation support structures, now representing more than 25,000 employees.
+The Health Valley strives to animate the life sciences ecosystem of the region by establishing thriving bridges between its ambassadors.

 The name of the Health Valley is inspired by that of Silicon Valley in California, United States (where the focus is on information technology).
-According to Swiss newspaper Le Temps, there were close to 1,000 biotech and medtech companies in the Health Valley in 2017, employing 25,000 people.
+According to the Swiss newspaper Le Temps, there were nearly 1,000 biotech and medtech companies in the Health Valley in 2017, employing 25,000 people.

 The Health Valley network is led by BioAlps, an association funded by the 7 cantons of Western Switzerland and 12 academic members such as EPFL, UNIL, UNINE, UNIGE, HES-SO, HEIG-VD, HEPIA, UNIFR, CHUV, HUG, CSEM, SIB.
 Its mission is to represent the whole ecosystem and to foster synergies between all the actors.

-A digital interactive map, project led in 2016 by the Fondation Inartis, of the regional actors is located at healthvalley.ch.
+A digital interactive map, a project led in 2016 by the Fondation Inartis, of the regional actors is located at healthvalley.ch.